-There’s no strategy layer, and while there’s some persistence for main characters it mainly revolves around loot and some basic skill-trees.
-It’s not perfect, but it’s imperfections stand to further highlight just how solid the rest of it is.
+There’s no strategy layer, and while there’s some persistence for the main characters, it mainly revolves around loot and some basic skill trees.
+It’s not perfect, but its imperfections stand to highlight further just how solid the rest of it is.
 One innovation they’ve tried to carry over from the shooter series is the ‘boss battle’ elements.
-These do work in the tactical sphere, but can still be a bit clunky.
-Still, if you’re looking for some to scratch that turn-based tactics itch, this is one of the best newcomers in a while.
+These work in the tactical sphere but can still be a bit clunky.
+Still, if you’re looking for something to scratch that turn-based tactics itch, this is one of the best newcomers.
 Read our Gears Tactics review for more.

 Panzer Corps 2

-This one’s a bit more on the hardcore side, but when it comes to historical turn-based strategy games, the Panzer Corps franchise is king.
-Panzer Corps 2 builds on the original game’s success and couples it with a brand new 3D engine.
-The scale is a bit abstract – a single tank can actually represent hundreds of vehicles – but it allows you play sweeping campaigns on maps that can represent chunks of entire countries.
+This one’s a bit more on the hardcore side, but when it comes to historical turn-based strategy WW2 games, the Panzer Corps franchise is king.
+Panzer Corps 2 builds on the original game’s success and couples it with a brand-new 3D engine.
+The scale is a bit abstract – a single tank can represent hundreds of vehicles – but it allows you to play sweeping campaigns on maps that can represent chunks of entire countries.

 Unity of Command 2

 An excellent strategy game that doubles up as a viable gateway to the world of digital war games, Unity of Command 2 does everything its predecessor did and more.
-By changing up the scenario design and adding in new elements like HQ’s and more meaningful meta-campaign, few repeats of the same mission will play out the same, although UoC has always had a trace of ‘puzzle’ DNA within it, which is still true but not to the same extend as the first game.
+By changing up the scenario design and adding in new elements like HQ’s and a more meaningful meta-campaign, few repeats of the same mission will play out the same.
+However, Unity of Command has always had a trace of ‘puzzle’ DNA within it, which is still true but not to the same extent as the first game.

-Unity of Command 2 takes players to the more known waters of the Western front, starting with the closing stages of the battle for North Africa, before moving on to the invasion of Sicily, Italy before finally allowing you to re-live the Normandy campaigns.
+Unity of Command 2 takes players to the more known waters of the Western front, starting with the closing stages of the battle for North Africa to the invasion of Sicily, before finally allowing you to re-live the Normandy campaigns.
 As you play through the grand campaign, your army units and HQs will grow and improve over time, and there’s also a light card mechanic that allows you to play a limited number of special actions that can make or break an offensive.

-BattleTech is a meaty, ruminative turn-based mech battler that does as much justice to its FASA tabletop roots as it does to making a ponderous, complex miniature game come alive in digital form.
-Its depth and sprawl is the product of thirty-odd years of lore and gaming, and its one of the best mech games out there right now.
+BattleTech is a meaty, ruminative turn-based mech battler that does as much justice to its FASA tabletop roots as it does to make a ponderous, complex miniature game come alive in digital form.
+Its depth and sprawl are the product of thirty-odd years of lore and gaming, and it’s one of the best mech games out there.

-At the time of writing, active development of BattleTech has ended as the studio moves to other projects, but they did release a lot of free content and three major expansions: Flashpoint, Urban Warfare & Heavy Metal.
+At the time of writing, active development of BattleTech has ended as the studio moves to other projects.
+Still, the studio did release a lot of free content and three major expansions: Flashpoint, Urban Warfare & Heavy Metal.

 Battle Brothers is ostensibly the Game of Thrones: Bron Simulator.
 A deliciously low-fantasy mercenary manager that is refreshingly free of trope-ridden kings and kingdoms, OverHyper Studios’ hex-based combat game is immediately accessible, balanced by brutality and permadeath.

-Each successful attack is incredibly visceral, making sure you know that there are no do-overs in the Battle Brothers world.
+Each successful attack is incredibly visceral, ensuring you know there are no do-overs in the Battle Brothers world.
 By the end of each encounter, the field is littered with loosed arrows, blood and corpses.
 Those who died are indeed gone for good.
-And those that survive just may live a little longer.
+And those that survive may live a little longer.

-While not the ultimate Advanced Wars PC game we could have asked for, this highly anticipated turn-based tactics title certainly did not disappoint when it released in February 2019.
-An excellent visual design coupled with a rich tactical experience across all the factions meant that this was a game that was easy to learn, challenging to master, but never anything less than a delight to play.
+While not the ultimate Advanced Wars PC game we could have asked for, this highly anticipated turn-based tactics title certainly doesn’t disappoint.
+An excellent visual design coupled with a rich tactical experience across all the factions meant that this game is easy to learn, challenging to master, but never anything less than a delight to play.

 Frozen Synapse 2

 Frozen Synapse 2’s main offering is a grand-strategy layer.
-You run a private security firm in a procedurally generated city, and your goal is to grow, keep the other organisations in check, while also deal with a mysterious new foe that’s appeared on the scene.
+You run a private security firm in a procedurally generated city.
+Your goal is to grow while keeping the other organisations in check and dealing with a mysterious new foe on the scene.
 Take contracts, hire recruits to fill out your squads, and fight your enemies in battlegrounds that vary depending on where the action takes place.
 The initial offering is functional and imperfect, but it’s already proven to be a great way of offering an excellent tactical experience with meaning and persistence.

 Warhammer 40,000: Battlesector

 We’re thankfully not short on Warhammer games, and the good news is they’re getting better.
-Battlesector is a pretty decent attempt at distilling the tabletop game into something that is authentic, but still had the flair and spectacle of a digital game.
+Battlesector is a decent attempt at distilling the tabletop game into something authentic, but it still has the flair and spectacle of a digital game.
 It’s similar to a previous entry on this list – Warhammer 40,000: Sanctus Reach.

 It’s been developed by the same studio that brought you Battlestar Galactica Deadlock, one of our favourite strategy games of all time.
 The game is pretty, it works quite smoothly, and overall represents an excellent foundation to build upon, as you’ll note in our Battlesector review.

-It’s got some noticeable drawbacks too – the scenario design leaves much to be desired, and the campaign isn’t that replayable.
-You’ve also only got the two factions to play with at the moment as well.
-It offers an excellent vehicle for you to live out your Space Marine fantasies, but if you’re not a 40K fan your mileage will vary.
-It’ll take time to become truly great.
-Speaking of good Warhammer games, the recently released Warhammer Age of Sigmar: Storm Ground is also surprisingly good as well.
+It’s got some noticeable drawbacks, too – the scenario design leaves much to be desired, and the campaign isn’t replayable.
+You’ve also only got the two factions to play with at the moment.
+It offers an excellent vehicle for you to live out your Space Marine fantasies, but if you’re not a 40K fan, your mileage will vary.

 The Battle for Wesnoth